-Its root contains more than 140 active ingredients, the two most potent of which are rosavin and salidroside.
+Its root contains more than 140 active ingredients, with the two most potent being rosavin and salidroside (

 People in Russia and Scandinavian countries have used rhodiola for centuries to treat:

 Today, it’s widely used as a dietary supplement for its many health benefits.

 Here are 7 science-based health benefits of Rhodiola rosea.

 Rhodiola has long been known as an adaptogen, a natural substance that increases your body’s resistance to stress in non-specific ways.